jackm97/mandelbrot_explorer_CUDA/README.md

 Enter iterations(positive integer): 5000
 ```
 Notice that after the initial program execution, input prompts are displayed in the terminal.
 These particular inputs generate a 1080x1920 image centered on the complex coordinate (-1,0) with a zoom of 1.5x.
-The image would be rendered at double the input resolution(e.g. supersampled) and then resized back to the input resolution using linear interpolation.
+The image is rendered at double the input resolution(e.g. supersampled) and then resized back to the input resolution using linear interpolation.
 This is an anti-aliasing method.
 The maximum number of iterations before a pixel is considered in the set is 5000.

 ### Example 2
 ![](./examples/example2.gif)